 When there is a check mark next to an autocomplete option, then that option is turned on.
 If you click it while there is a check mark then that will remove the check mark and turn off the autocomplete option.

 The next section in our guide provides instruction for changing this setting in an older version of Google Sheets where there were fewer autocomplete options.

 Old Method – How to Stop Google Sheets from Autocompleting

 The steps in this article are going to show you how to turn off the setting that offers you autocomplete suggestions as you are tying.
 If you are finding this feature to be problematic, then turning off the setting in Sheets can be beneficial.

-Step 1: Sign into Google Drive at https://drive.google.com/drive/my-drive and double-click the spreadsheet for which you want to disable autocomplete.
+Step 1: Sign in to Google Drive at https://drive.google.com/drive/my-drive and double-click the spreadsheet for which you want to disable autocomplete.

 Step 2: Select the Tools option at the top of the window.

 Note that the setting is turned on when there is a check mark to the left of it.
 It is turned on in the picture below.

 Is there any unwanted formatting applied to some of the cells in one of your spreadsheets?
 Find out how to clear formatting in Sheets so that you can start over with the default formatting, rather than trying to manually remove each formatting option that has been applied to the cell.

 Kermit Matthews is a freelance writer based in Philadelphia, Pennsylvania with more than a decade of experience writing technology guides.
 He has a Bachelor’s and Master’s degree in Computer Science and has spent much of his professional career in IT management.